mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 <!--METADATA_START-->

-# [review] Install OpenShift cluster on the edge with AWS Local Zones
+# [review] Install OpenShift cluster in the edge with AWS Local Zones

 __info__: